sti-gensan-no-idea/back-end-sibol/README.md

-# Sibol API
+# Atuna API

-A back-end of Sibol.
+A back-end of Atuna.

 ## Requirements